Chairs: Georgina Hills, IVC and VMG and Alan Robinson, Vet Dynamics

 Nick Steele from Zoetis will use dermatology as a case study to show how setting goals and strategy, monitoring progress by tracking key figures and then identifying successes and failures can lift profit.
 A key part of the process is engaging and empowering the practice team by setting clearly defined and measurable targets with a clearly defined plan for how these might be achieved.
 This will include a strategy for communicating and engaging with clients and a clear pricing policy.
 This model can then be applied to other areas of both clinical and preventative medicine within practice.

 What’s on your shelf and how you control it can have a massive effect on both cash flow and profitability.
 You can buy better without compromising clinical freedom purely by considering the active ingredient rather than brand.
-With respect to buying, bulk doesn’t always been better; a great price for too much product won’t help profit.
-Anita Bates plus Rebekka Fiorani and how they deploy stock managers (ie a mix of buying / stock control/ protocols and systems)
+With respect to buying, bulk doesn’t always mean better; a great price for too much product won’t help profit.
+Anita Bates will also discuss how to deploy stock managers (ie a mix of buying / stock control/ protocols and systems).

 Own your Management Accounts and make them your most potent weapon!